 Plus, I love the contrast of the white trim against the black door.

-Do you ever only paint one side of a door and leave the other side white?
+Do you ever only paint one side of the door and leave the other side white?

 Yes!
 We’ve done this once or twice and we just don’t paint the sides.
 You can usually get a pretty clean line if you roll your roller over the edge of the door with light pressure.
 No tape required!